Michael Avenatti has been found guilty on all counts in Nike extortion trial

 Gary Franklin, the youth basketball coach who Michael Avenatti represented, testified last week that he was bullied by Nike executives who forced him to make the illicit payments to top high school basketball players and their families.
 In 2018, the company ended its sponsorship of Franklin's program, the California Supreme.

-Franklin said he wanted Avenatti to get Nike to renew his team's sponsorship and fire two Nike executives.
+Franklin said he wanted Avenatti to get Nike to renew his team's sponsorship and get two Nike executives fired.

 Nike lawyers who took the stand during the trial said Avenatti told them he would hold a press conference claiming the company illegally paid players.
 In exchange for not going public, Avenatti told the lawyers in one meeting Nike would have to pay Franklin $1.5 million for any claims he had and immediately pay Avenatti and another attorney $12 million, and guarantee $15 to $25 million in payments for an internal investigation, prosecutors said.